Rosalie Osborne Gibb Art

 I turned my creativity to painting in October 2014.
 I have original artwork plus prints and greeting cards from my artwork in galleries and shops, with paintings finding their way around the UK, several European countries, New Zealand, South Africa, Canada and America and in several private collections.
 One of my coastal paintings sold at an Exhibition at The Guildhall in London, the proceeds being donated to the British Red Cross.
 I am a member of the Norfolk and Norwich Art Circle.

 My art very much reflects my love of the coast and countryside.
-I work mainly in watercolours, acrylics and soft pastels and am constantly experimenting with new materials and techniques in order to improve and expand my skills and creativity.
+I work mainly in watercolours, acrylics and soft pastels and am constantly experimenting with new materials and techniques in order to improve and expand my skills and creativity, rcently adding oils to the mediums I use.
 I conduct inspirational 'Creative Watercolours' workshops, recently tutoring for a John Lewis Partnership residential art week in Brownsea Castle on Brownsea Island.
 I also enjoy photography and my images often form the basis for my paintings, many of which have a story to tell.

 I regularly exhibit in my local area, both solo exhibitions and as part of a group, including at the Norfolk Wildlife Trust, Cley and Blickling Hall, Aylsham (National Trust), both in North Norfolk.

-Voluntary work has always been part of my life and I am currently a Tour Guide and a Trustee and Secretary of the Friends of Happisburgh Lighthouse, a House Ambassador and Story Finder for Blickling Hall, former Chairman of the World Lighthouse Society, conduct Home Check visits for an animal rescue sanctuary and carry out proofreading for various organisations.
+Voluntary work has always been part of my life and I am currently a Tour Guide and Trustee and Secretary of the Friends of Happisburgh Lighthouse, a House Ambassador and Story Finder for Blickling Hall, former Chairman of the World Lighthouse Society, conduct Home Check visits for an animal rescue sanctuary and carry out proofreading for various organisations.
 I have many interests outside art and lighthouses, one of which is music.
-I sing with the Mundesley Community Choir.
+I sing with the Mundesley Community Choir and the Aylsham Singers.
 I'm a member of the Association of Lighthouse Keepers and a member of Mensa.
-In case you are wondering, the photograph was taken in the Lantern House of South Stack lighthouse, Anglesey.

 Thank you for visiting my website.